 According to the Skin Cancer Foundation, fabric must have a minimum UPF (Ultraviolet Protective Factor) of 30 to protect you from UV exposure.
 It actually recommends UPF 50+ clothing for the highest rate of sun protection.

-The flaw in slip-slop-slap is that Aussies aren’t ‘slipping on’ clothing that can properly protect skin from the sun damage that leads to melanoma and skin cancer.
+The flaw in slip-slop-slap is that people aren’t ‘slipping on’ clothing that can properly protect skin from the sun damage that leads to melanoma and skin cancer.

 The best protection is UFP50+ clothing